Hypermediaisobar/hyperProxy/README.md

    to the system/browser to prevent warnings about "unofficial" certificates.
 3. Create something similar to http://thechangelog.com/frak-takes-an-entirely-different-approach-to-generating-regular-expressions/
    to make creation of overrides even simpler for people who do not like regular expressions.
-4. Resign from dependancy on external proxy library.
-This will most probably be implemented along with the 2nd point above.

 ## Thanks

 1. Arkadiusz Ryćkowski, for telling me about the idea to override target files with local files.
+2. cntlm: http://cntlm.sourceforge.net/ for great NTLM authenticating proxy
-2. node-http-proxy: https://github.com/nodejitsu/node-http-proxy for great module
+3. node-http-proxy: https://github.com/nodejitsu/node-http-proxy for great module
-3. node-mitm-proxy: https://github.com/horaci/node-mitm-proxy for great module on which hyperProxy is currently based
+4. node-mitm-proxy: https://github.com/horaci/node-mitm-proxy for great module on which hyperProxy was based at first
-4. node-http-mitm-proxy: https://github.com/nearinfinity/node-http-mitm-proxy for example of multi-certificate implementation
+5. node-http-mitm-proxy: https://github.com/nearinfinity/node-http-mitm-proxy for example of multi-certificate implementation